Revision: Aug / 06:

 Partial Column.

 Some safety experts are increasingly concerned that many vehicle fires are going unreported to government agencies.
-AAA in October drew attention to the danger of car fires by reporting that
+AAA in October drew attention to the danger of car fires by reporting that 520 persons died in highway vehicle fires in 2004 — more than the number who died in apartment fires.

-The automobile association said there were more than 266,500 vehicle fires, resulting in 1,300 injuries and nearly $1 billion in property damage.
+resulting in 1,300 injuries and nearly $1 billion in property damage.

 But Clarence Ditlow, head of the Center for Auto Safety, a Washington-based consumer advocacy group, said AAA’s fire figures were “just the tip of the iceberg.”
-An estimated 500 to 1,000 fatal accidents involving fires never get reported as fire-related deaths, said Kennerly Digges, president of the Motor Vehicle Fire Research Institute, an independent nonprofit group based in Charlottesville, Va., specializing in automobile fire safety research.
+An estimated 500 to 1,000 fatal accidents involving fires never get reported as fire-related deaths, said Kennerly Digges, president of the Motor Vehicle Fire Research Institute, an independent nonprofit group based in Charlottesville, Va, specializing in automobile fire safety research.

 In September, Ford recalled cruise control switches on 3.8 million 1994-2002 Ford pickups and SUVs that can overheat.
 But critics think the system can be made better by digging deeper into the causes of vehicle fires.
 They say the government’s two main databases suffer from serious information gaps and miss many non-crash fires.